take a walk where the locals go on this orientation of the historic center

 Join us for a lively walk around the city’s diverse barrios and major monuments where the smells, sights and sounds of everyday life can only be experienced on foot.
-Quaint alley ways and stairs reveal the layers of history that have transformed Lisbon over the ages.
+We take quaint alleyways and sidestreets to reveal the layers of history that have transformed Lisbon over the ages.
 Our departure point makes the most of quiet views from a beautiful terrace known as a Miradouro.

-This is an excellent orientation to the city and reveals hidden stories behind historic city center sights, which that few visitors ever hear.
-Discover the former Inquisition palace now occupied by the Dona Maria II Theatre, where trials based on cruel acts of faith and public executions took place for over 250 years.
-Outside the ruins of the roof-bare Carmel Church are clues to Portugal’s “Carnation Revolution,” and the great earthquake of 1755.
+This is an excellent orientation to the city and reveals hidden stories behind historic city center sights, which few visitors ever hear.
+Discover major sights and quaint old quarters and public squares popular with locals.
+Along the way we explore ruins of the roof-bare Carmel Church, clues to Portugal’s “Carnation Revolution,” and the great earthquake of 1755.
 Learn about typical Portuguese foods, customs and celebrations.

 This excursion is for those who want an insiders look at Lisbon, traversing the city like locals, walking through car-free squares, with breathtaking vistas, famous cafes and rich personalities that define the City of Explorers.
 At the end of the tour, our guides are happy to assist with other sights to explore and restaurants, while avoiding the area tourist traps.